Tropical mixtures of star tree metrics: Acknowledgments

 \section{Acknowledgments}

 This project developed from a course project in Lior Pachter's Math~239 graduate course at UC Berkeley.
 I wish to thank Lior Pachter and Bernd Sturmfels for their guidance and suggestions, and also Dustin Cartwright for useful discussions.
+Finally, I thank the anonymous referee for careful reading and many clarifying suggestions.